 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessment, including controls over the valuation of the Multicloud Services reporting unit.
-These procedures also included, among others, (i) testing management's process for developing the fair value estimate of the Multicloud Services reporting unit, (ii) evaluating the appropriateness of the discounted cash flow method, (iii) testing the completeness and accuracy of underlying data used in the method, and (iv) evaluating the significant assumptions used by management related to the estimation of future revenues and projected margins.
-Evaluating management's assumptions related to the estimation of future revenues and projected margins involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the reporting unit; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's discounted cash flow method and the estimation of future revenues and projected margins assumptions.
+These procedures included testing the effectiveness of controls relating to management's interim goodwill impairment assessments, including controls over the valuation of the Multicloud Services and Apps & Cross Platform reporting units.
+These procedures also included, among others, (i) testing management's process for developing the fair value estimates of the Multicloud Services and Apps & Cross Platform reporting units, (ii) evaluating the appropriateness of the discounted cash flow models, (iii) testing the completeness and accuracy of underlying data used in the models, and (iv) evaluating the significant assumptions used by management related to revenue growth rates, projected gross profit margins and risk-adjusted discount rates.
+Evaluating management's significant assumptions related to revenue growth rates and projected gross profit margins involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the reporting units; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the Company's discounted cash flow models and (ii) the reasonableness of the risk-adjusted discount rate assumptions.

-/s/ PricewaterhouseCoopers LLP Austin, Texas March 1, 2022
+/s/ PricewaterhouseCoopers LLP Austin, Texas March 16, 2023